silverstripe/silverstripe-ckan-registry/docs/en/cms.md

   to query and process the data, and then allow a CMS user to select a resource from within that dataset
 * `CKANPresentedOptionsField`: "Presented options" are a either a selection of checkboxes, or a free text input field for the user to define a list of the presented options that will be applied for a given dropdown filter in the CMS.
   If using a checkbox set, the user can adjust the default delimiter field.
+It suggests options by loading data from the CKAN API.
 * `CKANResultConditionsField`: allows a CMS user to set one condition for displaying the column if the contents of it match or do not match a given string.
 ---